 This can work well if you are going on holiday as it can give you peace of mind that the person is safe.
-It can also help you and the person with dementia to 'trial' a care home before deciding to move in permanently.
+It can also help you and the person with dementia to 'trial' a care home in case a permanent move is needed in the future.
 This helps staff to get to know the person, and helps the person become familiar with the place.
 See booklets 690, Choosing a care home for a person with dementia and 691, Supporting a person with dementia in a care home.